cms-btv-pog/BTVNanoCommissioning/README.md

 ```
 NOTE: always make sure that conda, python, and pip point to local micromamba installation (`which conda` etc.).

-You can simply create the environment through the existing `test_env.yml` under your conda environment using micromamba, and activate it
+You can simply create the environment through the existing `test_env.yml` under your micromamba environment using micromamba, and activate it
 ```
-micromamba env create -f test_env.yml conda activate btv_coffea
+micromamba env create -f test_env.yml micromamba activate btv_coffea
 ```

 Once the environment is set up, compile the python package: